Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Persistent Satellite Channel Capacity

 as $N \rightarrow \infty$ due to the strong law of large numbers.
 When $t$ is arbitrary, we must additionally account for the capacity of the possibly incomplete final serving period.
 However, since this capacity is bounded, it does not change the limit and the result above remains. \end{remark}

-We remark that while persistent capacity obeys the general form of ergodic capacity \cite{Biglieri1998}, which allows for time-dependence so long as the channel state process is ergodic, it is different to the standard ergodic capacity formula used in the wireless communications literature that averages $\log(1+\mathsf{SNR})$ with respect to a random variable $\mathsf{SNR}$.
-In the following section, we consider a special case of the persistent capacity which coincides with the typical ergodic capacity from the literature.
+We remark that while persistent capacity obeys the general form of ergodic capacity \cite{Biglieri1998}, which allows for time-dependence so long as the channel state process is ergodic, it is different to the standard ergodic capacity formula used in the wireless communications literature.